aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 **Time:** 10 minutes, including the Slide Race.
 Use this in Practices 2 and 3.

+Run this on grass in the outfield, on the mats.
 Do not re-teach from scratch.
 Rebuild the position fast, then get to speed.

 1. **3 minutes.** Fifteen reps from one knee.
 Figure four, hands up, chin tucked.
 2. **2 minutes.** Standing drop on the mat, two rotations through the line.